gem/oq-engine/doc/getting-started/installation-instructions/slurm.md

 (slurm)=

-# Running on a SLURM cluster
+# Running on a SLURM cluster (experimental)

 Most HPC clusters support a scheduler called SLURM ( Simple Linux Utility for Resource Management).
-The OpenQuake engine is able to interface with SLURM to make use of all the resources of the cluster.
+The OpenQuake engine is able to transparently interface with SLURM.

 ## Running OpenQuake calculations with SLURM